 Most people can’t easily pick up and move just to keep their cars running longer, but, you should know that some locations are better for cars than others.
 Snowy climates where roads are salted tend to cause rust damage.
 Likewise, rainy climates and even beach areas with salt spray can cause premature rust and corrosion.
 Vehicles thrive in sunny, dry, unsalted areas, so, if you live in Southern California or Phoenix, for instance, consider yourself lucky.

-To learn more about maintaining your car well, see our articles: CarMax Oil Change Prices, When Is It Too Cold to Wash Your Car?
-Car Wash in Cold Weather Tips, and Powder Coating vs Painting & Other Protective Alternatives, and Does running high octane fuel help or hurt my car?
+To learn more about maintaining your car, see our articles: CarMax Oil Change Prices, Cold Weather Car Washing Tips, Powder Coating vs Painting & Other Protective Alternatives, and Does running high octane fuel help or hurt my car?